ashrasmun/neovim-config/README.md

 In case you have Vim and NeoVim installed on the same machine, you may experience a situation when NeoVim uses .vimrc from Vim.
 To resolve this, you may remove `%appdata%\nvim-data` directory and remove all the `init.vim` files that you know about.
 Create a new `init.vim` then and pray it works :)

+### Can't open file in already opened NeoVim

+Functionality unavailable on Windows... :/ What a mess...